KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ## Abstract

-ETour is a game-agnostic tournament protocol that enables any deterministic competitive game to run perpetual, stake-based competitions entirely on-chain.

-ETour is different from other Web3 gaming platforms that sell tokens or promise players money.
+Etour separates game-specific logic from universal tournament mechanics such as matchmaking, bracket management, timeout escalation, prize distribution, etc.

+It doesn't sell a new token and doesn't promise anybody money.

 Instead, it focuses on one thing: **players compete in games they already know, and the better player wins real ETH.**

-The protocol separates universal tournament mechanics from game-specific logic. (e.g matchmaking, bracket management, timeout escalation, prize distribution).
-Architectural decisions allow multiple games to share battle-tested infrastructure while each maintains its own rules and identity.

-ETour launches with three classic games: Tic-Tac-Toe, Connect Four, and Chess, chosen specifically because they require no hidden information and can be fully verified on-chain.

 This whitepaper explains the philosophical reasoning behind ETour's design decisions and the technical implementation that makes trustless competition possible.
-It's intended for those who want to understand not just what ETour does;

-### **But why it was built this way.**
+It's intended for those who want to understand not just what ETour does **but why we built it this way.**

 ---